 Of all the smoked salmon I sampled, it is hard to sort them out, but I do have to say that Ducktrap River of Maine was very good and so was their smoked mackerel.

-China Had An Overwhelming Presence At The Expo
+China Had An Overwhelming Presence at the Seafood Expo

 It seemed like nearly half of the booths were part of China’s sprawling pavilion.
 Japan, Korea, Indonesia and several South American countries had sizeable pavilions, but not like the row upon row of stalls for Chinese seafood companies.
 Since I was not there to buy massive amounts of squid or clams I didn’t interact with any of them except one.
 A nice lady offered me some chopped spicy clam…it was the only thing I regret eating at SENA 2019.